Lop County: History

 On October 21, 2014, Sampul township was re-designated as a town.

 At 9 PM on May 11 and 8:15 AM on May 12, 2015, two suicide bombings at a security checkpoint station in the county resulted in six deaths and four injured.

 On November 20, 2016, Hanggiya (Hanggui) was changed from a township into a town.

 Marriages between Uyghurs and Han Chinese persons are encouraged with subsidies by the government.
 In October 2017, the marriage of a Han Chinese man from Henan Province to a Uyghur woman from the county was celebrated on the county's social media page.

 Hetian Haolin Hair Accessories, a company first registered at the Lop County Beijing Industrial Park (洛浦县北京工业园区) in 2018, employed 5,000 new workers in its first year of business, making 159 international shipments.
 The Lop County Beijing Industrial Park has been associated with re-education camp photographs.

 According to The Guardian, as of early 2019, there were eight internment camps, officially labelled "vocational training centres", in the county.

 To increase aid delivery to Xinjiang, places in Xinjiang are paired with other areas of China which can provide aid.
 Tianjin and Hotan are paired in this program.
 In July 2019, football equipment and training materials with pictures and videos to local youth players and football coaches were provided for primary school students in the county.

 On September 14, 2020, the U.S. Department of Homeland Security blocked imports of products from four entities in Xinjiang including all products made with labor from the Lop County No. 4 Vocational Skills Education and Training Center and hair products made in the Lop County Hair Product Industrial Park.

 Geography

 The northern part of Lop County is made up of sand dunes and ends in a straight line drawn in the Taklamakan Desert that forms part of the boundary between Hotan Prefecture and Aksu Prefecture.
 The Hotan River forms the boundary with Karakax County.
 The National Closed Sandified Land Protected Area is located in Northern Hanggiya Township.

 The towns and townships are clustered around the oases around the highways in the southern part of the county.

 The southern tip of the county reaches the Kunlun Mountains.
 At 5466 m above sea level, the highest point in the county is Tekiliktag (Tiekelekeshan, T'ieh-k'o-li-k'o Shan; تەكىلىكتاغ / 铁克勒克山).

 Climate

 Administrative divisions

-The county includes one subdistrict, three towns, six townships, and three other areas:
+The county includes 1 subdistrict, 4 towns, 5 townships, and 1 other area: